EtienneHanelt/etiennehanelt.github.io/index.md

 2020\.
 E Hanelt. '[In the Orbit of Democracy: Satellite Parties in South Korea’s 2020 Parliamentary Election](https://blog.politics.ox.ac.uk/in-the-orbit-of-democracy-satellite-parties-in-south-koreas-2020-parliamentary-election/)'. _Oxford University Politics Blog_.

 2018\.
 E Hanelt, J McLoughlin.
-'United States of America'. [_Religious Exemptions for the Solemnisation of Same Sex Unions_](https://www.law.ox.ac.uk/sites/files/oxlaw/5._religious_exemptions_for_the_soleminsation_of_same_sex_unions_.pdf), ed. by Rishika Sahgal, Gauri Pillai, and Katy Sheridan.
+'United States of America'. [_Religious Exemptions for the Solemnisation of Same Sex Unions_](https://www.law.ox.ac.uk/sites/files/oxlaw/5._religious_exemptions_for_the_soleminsation_of_same_sex_unions_.pdf), ed. by R Sahgal, G Pillai, and K Sheridan.
 Oxford Pro Bono Publico: 45–52.

 ---

 ## Presentations
 2024\.
 'How much of an autocrat do you need to be for the EU to notice?
-Enforcing compliance through informality'. _ECPR General Conference_ (UCD, Dublin, 08/2024).
+Enforcing compliance through informality'. _ECPR General Conference_ (University College Dublin, 08/2024).

 2024\.
 'How much of an autocrat do you need to be for the EU to notice?
 Enforcing compliance through informality'. _IVR World Congress 2024: The Rule of Law, Justice, and the Future of Democracy_ (Soongsil University Seoul 07/2024).